 When you refinance your mortgage, you essentially take out a brand-new loan to completely pay off your old one.
 From there, you make payments on the new loan only.
-It’s almost like your new loan cancels the old loan out.
-There is no limit on refinancing – you can refinance multiple times over the life of your mortgage.
-However, some lenders prefer people wait at least a few months after a refinance to go through the process again.
+It’s almost like your new loan cancels out the old loan.
+There is no limit on refinancing – you can refinance multiple times over the course of your mortgage.
+However, some lenders prefer that you wait at least a few months after a refinance before going through the process again.

 Why should I refinance my mortgage?

-- Lower the interest rate: This could mean lower monthly payments and a lower amount of interest paid on the over the overall loan period.
+- Lower the interest rate: This could mean lower monthly payments and a lower amount of interest paid during the rest of your loan period.

-- To shorten the mortgage’s term: Shaving even a few years off of your mortgage can save you thousands in total interest costs and allow you to build equity more quickly.
+- To shorten the mortgage’s term: Shaving even a few years off of your mortgage can save you thousands in interest costs and allow you to build equity on your home more quickly.

 - To lower the monthly payments: If your budget can no longer sustain your current mortgage payments, lengthening the term can lower what you pay each month.
-The downside is you’ll pay more in interest over the entire term.
-If you’re struggling to make mortgage payments, refinancing is the right decision for you.
+The downside is you’ll pay more in interest over the life of your loan.
+If you’re struggling to make mortgage payments, this type of refinancing is the right decision for you.